Pryde Brown: Career

 Brown had dreams of being a career woman from a young age, although her exact ambition frequently shifted.
-While in college and then while married to McPhee, she wanted to be a writer, and also considered becoming a Chinese historian.
-She worked on a novel and received a grant from the New Jersey State Council on the Arts to support the project, although it was never finished.
+While in college and when married to McPhee, she wanted to be a writer, and also considered becoming a historian of China.
+She worked on a novel and received a grant from the New Jersey State Council on the Arts to support the project, although she never finished it.

-In 1970, Brown began her long-term career: photography.
-Brown was introduced to photography as a young girl when her father gifted her a 35 millimeter Bolsa camera.
+In 1970 Brown began her long-term career in photography.
+She had been introduced to photography as a young girl when her father gave her a 35 millimeter Bolsa camera.

 When Brown's friend Ulli Steltzer announced she was leaving her Princeton photo studio, Brown and Elaine Miller Pilshaw took over the studio.
-In her first years of photography work Brown took classes, learned from Steltzer, and learned by doing.
+In her first years of photography work, Brown took classes, learned from Steltzer, and learned by doing.
 She specialized in wedding and portrait photography.
-Brown was said to be very good with people, asserting “the key to capturing great photos was not being noticed.”
+Brown was said to be very good with people; she said that "the key to capturing great photos was not being noticed.”

-She became a specialist in archival processing, specifically black and white prints, after her daughter Laura McPhee learned the technique in Emmet Gowin's laboratory and told her mother about it.
-Archival photographs are taken with a medium-format film camera and negatives are developed in the darkroom and printed on gelatin silver paper.
-Brown prefers black and white over color photography, stating that “color prints don’t last and will always fade.”
-Brown continued her father’s tradition by giving her daughter Laura McPhee her first camera and watched her develop into a well-known professional photographer.
+She became a specialist in archival processing, specifically black and white prints.
+She had learned about the technique from her daughter Laura, who had studied it in Emmet Gowin's laboratory.
+Archival photographs are taken with a medium-format film camera.
+Negatives are developed in the darkroom and printed on gelatin silver paper.

+Brown prefers black and white over color photography, stating that "color prints don’t last and will always fade."
+Brown continued her father's tradition by giving her daughter Laura McPhee her first camera and watched her develop into a well-known professional photographer.
 Brown often took on interns as part of her studio.

 Feminism and advocacy work

-Following her divorce, Brown became an active member of the Central New Jersey Chapter of the National Organization for Women.
-A group of those women, including Joan Bartl, Rogie Stone Bender, Cynthia Eaton, Carol Portnoi Jacobs and Ann Stefan, formed a group called Women on Words and Images that studied books by major publishers.
+Following her separation from McPhee, Brown became an active member of the Central New Jersey Chapter of the National Organization for Women.
+Several of the Chapter's women, including Joan Bartl, Rogie Stone Bender, Cynthia Eaton, Carol Portnoi Jacobs and Ann Stefan, formed a group called Women on Words and Images, and they studied books by major publishers.
 The group found that statistically both children's and adult books portrayed boys more often than girls.
 In these same children's books, boys were more often depicted as creative, whereas girls were shown taking part in domestic chores.

 In 1972, the group published its findings in the influential book, Dick and Jane as Victims, which was revised and republished in 1975.
-She then co-published Channeling Children: Sex Stereotyping on Prime Time TV with the same group in 1975.
+Brown and the group also co-published Channeling Children: Sex Stereotyping on Prime Time TV in 1975.